ldv-klever/klever/docs/dev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Common run/debug configurations are included into the Klever project.
-You need to follow instructions below just if you need some specific settings.
-For instance you need to change paths for Klever Core if you are going to debug it.
+Common configurations with names starting with **$** should be copied to configurations with names without **$** and adjusted in accordance with instructions below.
+If you want to adjust configurations with names that not starting with **$** you also have to copy them before.

-#. :menuselection:`Run --> Edit Configurations... --> Add New Configuration`.
+#. :menuselection:`Run --> Edit Configurations...`.

 Klever Bridge run/debug configuration
 """""""""""""""""""""""""""""""""""""

-#.
-Select :menuselection:`Django server`.
-#.
-Input *Bridge* in field :guilabel:`Name`.
-#.
-Specify *0.0.0.0* in field :guilabel:`Host` if you want to share your Klever Bridge to the local network.
+* Specify *0.0.0.0* in field :guilabel:`Host` if you want to share your Klever Bridge to the local network.
-#.
-Specify *8998* in field :guilabel:`Port`.
+* Specify your preferred port in field :guilabel:`Port`.
-#.
-Deselect :guilabel:`Add content roots to PYTHONPATH` and :guilabel:`Add source roots to PYTHONPATH`.
-#. :menuselection:`OK`.

 .. note:: To make your Klever Bridge accessible from the local network you might need to set up your firewall
           accordingly.